 - Shapes: Have you ever wondered why those million or so shapes in the Shape menu are frequently, but not always, blue, and wished you could set a starting-out color for different sheets?
 Read “The Color of Shapes.”
 And as if 1000+ built-in shapes weren’t enough, you can save a custom shape to the shape menu.

 What versions and platforms does this book cover?

-This book is about Numbers 5 on a Mac running High Sierra (macOS 10.13.x).
+This book is about Numbers 6 on a Mac running Mojave (macOS 10.14.x).
 It does not specifically covers Numbers in iCloud or on iOS devices.
 Almost all the information in the book, however, is directly applicable to Numbers for iCloud, and the fundamentals (including how to construct formulas, which charts to use for what kind of data, and filtering and sorting data) apply to the iOS version as well.